My doctor asked me if I was sexually active, and I didn’t know how to respond. What does that mean?

 Great question!
 The phrase “sexually active” is a bit vague, and you’re definitely not the first person to be confused by it.

-If you’ve had manual, oral, PIV or anal sex, you should tell your healthcare provider that you’re sexually active.
-If you want, you can explain up front exactly what you mean, such as, “Yes, but I’ve only had oral sex.”
+You can explain up front exactly what you mean (“Yes, but I’ve only had oral sex”).
 You should also tell your healthcare provider if you’re not sexually active now, but might be soon.
 If you’ve had sex, but not recently, clarify this with your medical provider.

-It may feel awkward to talk about sex at first, but it’s important to communicate openly and honestly with your health care provider.
+It may feel awkward to talk about sex, but it’s important to communicate openly and honestly with your health care provider.

 It may be hard to come out to your medical provider, but it’s still a good idea if you feel comfortable.
 This information helps your health care provider figure out your STI risk, and whether they should talk to you about birth control.

-If you’re 10-22 years old and live near NYC, you can make a free, confidential appointment at Mount Sinai Adolescent Health Center to talk about any sexual health questions or concerns you have.
+If you’re 10-26 years old and live near NYC, you can make a free, confidential appointment at Mount Sinai Adolescent Health Center to talk about any sexual health questions or concerns you have.
 Our care is non-judgmental, trauma-sensitive, and LGBTQ-inclusive.

 A version of this article was originally published in May, 2017.